react-hook-use-cta: (use Call To Action)

 This is particularly useful when:

-• You need custom equality logic.
+• You need custom equality logic for specific state properties.

 • You want to optimize re-renders by comparing only specific properties.